Chalarangelo/30-seconds-of-code/content/snippets/js/s/nodejs-static-file-server.md

 First and foremost, we don't necessarily want to serve files from the same directory as our Node.js server.
 To address this problem, we would have to change the directory `fs.readFile()` looks for the file in.
 To accomplish this, we can specify a directory to serve files from and use the `path` module to resolve files from that directory.
 This way, we can also better handle different operating systems and environments.

-Here's a short snippet on how to resolve a file path using the `path` module:
+Here's a short code snippet on how to resolve a file path using the `path` module:

 ```js
 import { readFile } from 'fs';